byuzbasi/byuzbasi.github.io/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Statistics - Elected Member of International Statistical Institute 2023
+role: Professor of Statistics - Assocociate Professor of Econometrics - Elected Member of International Statistical Institute 2023

 # Organizations/Affiliations to show in About widget
 organizations: